-Who Wrote 'To All The Boys I've Loved Before'?
-Netflix Is Adapting The First Book In The Series
+'To All The Boys I've Loved Before' Is Only The Start Of The Story

 To All The Boys I've Loved Before is a young adult romcom coming to Netflix on August 17 with a premise equal parts charming and anxiety-inducing: protagonist Lara Jean is into all things twee and sentimental, which includes penning love letters to her crushes but never sending them.
 Instead, she stores them in a hat box for safekeeping, but everything changes when the letters are somehow sent out.
 The movie is based on a novel of the same name, so who wrote To All The Boys I've Loved Before?